alezzandro/ansible-examples/lamp_haproxy_rhel7/README.md

-LAMP Stack + HAProxy: Example Playbooks
+HAProxy + Apache + Nagios: Example Playbooks
 -----------------------------------------------------------------------------

-- Requires Ansible 1.2
-- Expects CentOS/RHEL 6 hosts
+- Expects CentOS/RHEL 7 hosts

-This example is an extension of the simple LAMP deployment.
-Here we'll install and configure a web server with an HAProxy load balancer in front, and deploy an application to the web servers.
+This example is an extension of the original RHEL6 LAMP deployment.
+Here we'll install and configure a web server with an HAProxy load balancer in front, and deploy a simple webpage to the web servers.
 This set of playbooks also have the capability to dynamically add and remove web server nodes from the deployment.
 It also includes examples to do a rolling update of a stack without affecting the service.

-(To use this demonstration with Amazon Web Services, please use the "aws" sub-directory.)

-You can also optionally configure a Nagios monitoring node.
+This playbook will also configure a Nagios monitoring node.

 ### Initial Site Setup